bartimusprimed/programmingPrimerClass/README.md

 ### programmingPrimerClass
 This course has a powerpoint slide show to go with it.

+The main code is under the Capstone/Car.py file, the other folders are mostly for code used in the powerpoint.

 ## Class goals
 #### How to break down a problem.